isomerpages/mlaw-corp/news/press-releases/_posts/2022-09-12-post-SC Week attended by over 4,000 participants, reiterates commitment to strengthening collaboration.md

 {:start="2"}
 2. A key highlight was the second edition of the UNCITRAL Academy, comprising the UNCITRAL Academy Conference and Capacity-Building Workshops.
 Jointly organised by MinLaw and the United Nations Commission on International Trade Law (UNCITRAL), the UNCITRAL Academy was held at the Shangri-La Hotel in Singapore over three days, from 30 August to 1 September 2022.

+{:start="3"}
+3. With its theme, ‘Embracing Global Change, Navigating New Possibilities’, discussions at the UNCITRAL Academy centred on current trends and challenges in cross-border dispute resolution amid the quick-changing global landscape, as well as breakthroughs in dispute resolution practice.

 a.	         **UNCITRAL Academy**: At the heart of the SC Week 2022 is the UNCITRAL Academy which returns for its second edition from 30 August to 1 September 2022.
 Jointly organised by MinLaw and the United Nations Commission on International Trade Law (UNCITRAL), the UNCITRAL Academy comprises the UNCITRAL Academy Conference and the UNCITRAL Academy Capacity-Building Workshops (see **Annex A**).<br>

 Themed ‘Embracing Global Change, Navigating New Possibilities’, the UNCITRAL Academy will serve as a platform for international experts in the legal, business and government sectors, to discuss ideas and explore solutions.<br>